×

 • Local currency at constant prices > Expenditure on GDP > Gross national expenditure > Cons: Gross national expenditure (formerly domestic absorption) is the sum of household final consumption expenditure (formerly private consumption), general government final consumption expenditure (formerly general government consumption), and gross capital formation (formerly gross domestic investment).
 Data are in constant local currency."

-• Local currency at constant prices > Expenditure on GDP > Imports > Goods and services: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
+• Local currency at current prices > Expenditure on GDP > Imports > Goods and services > Cu: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
-Data are in constant local currency."
+Data are in current local currency."

-• Local currency at current prices > Value added > Manufacturing > Value added > Current LCU: Manufacturing refers to industries belonging to ISIC divisions 15-37.
+• Local currency at current prices > Value added > Agriculture > Value added > Current LCU: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency."

 • Local currency at current prices > Value added > Services > Etc. > Value added > Current LCU: Services correspond to ISIC divisions 50-99.
 They include value added in wholesale and retail trade (including hotels and restaurants), transport, and government, financial, professional, and personal services such as education, health care, and real estate services.
 Also included are imputed bank service charges, import duties, and any statistical discrepancies noted by national compilers as well as discrepancies arising from rescaling.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The industrial origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency."